crcn/beet/README.md

 - Help file for CLI.
 - Custom client arguments so pods can handle cli args.
 E.g: setting express.core port.
 - Blah. express.core needs to be able to set own http port.
-- Need to debug on Linux.
+- Need to test on other linux distros (currently works on Ubuntu).
 - Ability to call "beet add" without directory (look at CWD)
 - Move config.json from global -> local OR assign beets to "collection" of running apps (yeah... that sounds better).
 This allows beet to be used in code.